Coefficient systems on the A_2 Bruhat-Tits building: The Bruhat-Tits building

-We name this set a crown because if we consider its intersection with any apartment $\mathcal{A}$, it forms a single line of summits, each sharing a vertex at the base with its neighbour on either side, reminiscent of a flattened paper crown.
+To explore the structure of the crown in more detail, we need to consider its intersection with the standard apartment $\mathcal{A}$, i.e. the set of all summits of $\mathcal{A}_n$ that lie in $X_{i,n}$.
+This intersection forms a single line of summits, each sharing a vertex at the base with its neighbour on either side, reminiscent of a flattened paper crown (hence the name).
 Unlike a paper crown, however, each peak is joined to the peaks of its neighbours on both sides, and the illustration below shows.

-The figure also shows that the crown of $X_{i,n}$ in the apartment lies atop of the crown of $X_{i,n-2}$, and an easy induction shows that there are exactly $m+1$ chambers, where $m:=\lceil\frac{n}{2}\rceil$.
+The figure also shows that the crown of $X_{i,n}$ in the apartment lies atop of the crown of $X_{i,n-2}$, and an easy induction shows that there are exactly $m+1$ chambers, where $m:=\lfloor\frac{n}{2}\rfloor$.
 We label these chambers $D_{1,i}^{(n)},D_{2,i}^{(n)},\dots,D_{m+1,i}^{(n)}$.\\

 \textbf{Note:} There is a choice for how we label these chambers.
 Our convention will be that the peak of $D_{j,i}^{(n)}$ is joined to the peaks of $D_{j-1,i}^{(n)}$ and $D_{j+1,i}^{(n)}$.

 Moreover, we know that the bases of $D_{1,i}^{(n)}$ and $D_{m+1,i}$ form edges of summits in $\mathcal{A}_{n-1}$, so fixing $i=0$, we will assume that $D_{1,0}^{(n)}$ is based at a summit in Crown$(X_{1,n-1})$ and $D_{m+1,0}^{(n)}$ is based at a summit in Crown$(X_{2,n-1})$.\\